skelleher/photo-search-server/readme.txt

 Ridley is a small photo search engine.

-Ridley can index photos (tens of thousands), and then execute queries against the index.
+Ridley can index photos, and then execute queries against the index.
 By default, the top-5 matching photos are returned.

-Ridley uses a neural net to match photos.
+Ridley uses a deep neural net to compute photo descriptors.
 So it's not just looking at properties like color or the position of objects;
 in some sense Ridley understands the semantic content of each photo.

+Ridley uses a simple kNN for finding matching images; this is quite slow for large number of images.
+For example, searching a database of 1.2 million ImageNet images takes ~1.2 seconds on an Intel Core-i5 @ 3.3 Ghz.

 In more detail:

 Photos are passed through a resnet50 (trained on 1.2 million ImageNet photos).
-The neural net peforms "feature extraction" to generate a vector of numbers - the photo's visual fingerprint.
+The neural net performs feature extraction to generate a vector of numbers - the image's visual fingerprint.
 Similar images should have similar feature vectors, and they should cluster together in feature space.

 We use kNN to perform the actual search.
-It returns the closest matches based on similarityy - specifically, cosine similarity of their feature vectors.
+It returns the top matches based on similarity - specifically, Euclidian distance between their feature vectors.
+(scikit-learn kNN does not support cosine distance as a similarity metric)

 The convolutional neural net runs faster on a GPU, but can also run on a CPU.
 Time to index a photo (GPU): 10 - 15 ms
 Time to index a photo (CPU): 100 - 200 ms

-The time to query a photo includes feature extraction
+The time to query a photo includes feature extraction, and depends on the database size.

 TODO: a neural net trained to classify images works OK, if you chop off the final layer (the classifier).
 This leaves the penultimate layer, which outputs a feature vector - the image fingerprint, or projection into feature space.

-However matching will perform better if a final "embedding" layer is added to the net, and then fine-tuned.
+However matching should perform better if a final "embedding" layer is added to the net, and then fine-tuned.
 For example, you could fine-tune the embedding layer using positive and negative image pairs, with a triplet loss function.
 Or, you could fine-tune the embedding layer on image captions (text) such as the MS-COCO dataset.

-TODO: we use the kNN implementation from Scikit-learn.
+TODO: we use the kNN implementation from scikit-learn.
 It performs exhaustive search of the index, which does not scale well to millions of photos.
+A better solution might be approximate nearest neighbors, with locality- sensitive hashing.
+This could use the Annoy or HNSW libraries.

+TODO: try different feature vector lengths.
+I've tried 2048 and 512 - both work well.
+We could use PCA to further shrink the vectors to 256 or 128.
-A better solution might be approximate nearest neighbors, such as spatial hashing or the Annoy library.
-In general, kNN matching performs better (in time and accuracy) when the vectors are shorter (1000 elements or fewer).
+In general, kNN matching performs better (in time and accuracy) when the vectors are shorter.

 Install